max-winderbaum/simple-worktree/README.md

 1. When you run `swt create`, it:
    - Creates a new git worktree (with all committed files)
-   - Reads `filesToSync` patterns from `swtconfig.toml`
+   - Reads `filesToSync` and `filesToCopy` patterns from `swtconfig.toml`
-   - Creates symbolic links for matching **local** files (not in git)
+   - Creates symbolic links for files matching `filesToSync` patterns
+   - Copies files matching `filesToCopy` patterns (one-time copy)

 2. With hooks installed (`swt init`), the syncing happens automatically whenever you:
    - Create a worktree with `git worktree add`
    - Switch branches in a worktree

+3. For **synchronized files** (`filesToSync`):
-3. Symbolic links point to the main repository's **local** files, ensuring:
+   - Symbolic links point to the main repository's **local** files
-   - Local development files stay consistent across worktrees
-   - No need to copy `.env` files or certificates to each worktree
-   - Changes to local configs immediately affect all worktrees
+   - Changes to these files immediately affect all worktrees
+   - Perfect for shared configs, certificates, and environment files
-   - Synced symlinks are automatically added to `.gitignore` to prevent accidental commits
+   - Synced symlinks are automatically added to `.gitignore`

+4. For **copied files** (`filesToCopy`):
+   - Files are copied once when the worktree is created
+   - Each worktree gets its own independent copy
+   - Changes don't affect other worktrees
+   - Perfect for cache directories and build artifacts

 ## Integration with Existing Tools